maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Upon receiving a request with a valid *SearhFilterObject* payload, the service will first determine which of the applicable search filters are to be applied.
-This operation includes parsing the query character string *SearhFilterObject* field, if that has been populated.
-This should be processed according to the rules outlined in the [Service Discoverability](#service-discoverability) section.
+This operation includes parsing the query field of the *SearhFilterObject* object, if they have been populated.
+They should be processed according to the rules outlined in the [Service Discoverability](#service-discoverability) section.
 The parsing output should then be combined with the additional *SearhFilterObject* fields to generate the complete set of search filters to be